 - Tactical uniform (if used by your agency)

 - Ample supply of jeans/work type clothing

-- Gun belt and firearm
+- Gun belt or drop holster

 - Eye protection